flesler/parallel/README.md

 # Input from command-line arguments

-Input lines can be provided as command-line arguments.
-Prepend each line with `:::`.
-These lines have precedence over any input piped in.
+Input can be provided as command-line arguments preceeded by a `:::`.
+Each argument will be considered a separate input line.
+If you include several `:::`, parallel will use all the permutations between them as input lines.
+While GNU´s version also permutates stdin and input files, this version won't.
-Check example (7) to see this in action.
+Check examples (6) and (7) to see this in action.

 # Examples